Skip to main content

 Ecology and Behavior of Orcas: A Global Perspective

-Orcas can be found throughout all oceans in the world, but their behavior changes based on where they live.
+Orcas can be found throughout all oceans in the world, but their behaviour changes based on where they live.
 Much like diverse human cultures, each orca population has a unique way of feeding, diet, and migration.

-Join us for an evening with researcher Joshua McInnes from The UBC Marine Mammal Research Institute to learn about the feeding behaviors, diet, and ecology of Transient (Biggs) Orcas and Risso‘s Dolphins often found off the coast of B.C.
+Join us for an evening with researcher Joshua McInnes from The UBC Marine Mammal Research Institute to learn about the feeding behaviours, diet, and ecology of Transient (Biggs) Orcas and Risso‘s Dolphins often found off the coast of B.C.

 Your ticket includes admission to the RAM galleries, including Orcas: Our Shared Future.